Cherry: Australia

-In Australia, cherries are grown in all the states except for the Northern Territory.
+In Australia, cherries are grown in all states except for the Northern Territory.
 The major producing regions are located in the temperate areas within New South Wales, Victoria, South Australia and Tasmania.
 Western Australia has limited production in the elevated parts in the southwest of the state.
 Key production areas include Young, Orange and Bathurst in New South Wales, Wandin, the Goulburn and Murray valley areas in Victoria, the Adelaide Hills region in South Australia, and the Huon and Derwent Valleys in Tasmania.

 Key commercial varieties in order of seasonality include 'Empress', 'Merchant', 'Supreme', 'Ron's seedling', 'Chelan', 'Ulster', 'Van', 'Bing', 'Stella', 'Nordwunder', 'Lapins', 'Simone', 'Regina', 'Kordia' and 'Sweetheart'.
 New varieties are being introduced, including the late season 'Staccato' and early season 'Sequoia'.
 The Australian Cherry Breeding program is developing a series of new varieties which are under testing evaluation.

 The New South Wales town of Young is called the "Cherry Capital of Australia" and hosts the National Cherry Festival.